Bacon Curing – a historical review.

-If one would reverse the logic and consider that saltpeter became widely available by the mid 16th century in the Middle East and Asia, one could infer that saltpeter curing in this region was widely used at least 300 years before Europe.
-In the early 1500’s, “local officials had been ordered to purchase saltpeter from the public bazaar at current prices” (Frey, J. W.; 2009) in India and the Middle-East.
-“Sometime between the 1580s and the latter years of the reign of Jahangir (1605-1627), the Mughals established control over saltpeter production, just as they had intervened in many other sectors of the economy.”
-(Frey, J. W.; 2009) The Dutch and English arrived in India after 1600 with the first shipment of saltpeter from this region to Europe in 1618.
+The Dutch and English arrived in India after 1600 with the first shipment of saltpeter from this region to Europe in 1618.
 Availability in Europe was, generally speaking, restricted to governments who, in this time, increasingly used it in warfare.
-(Frey, J. W.; 2009) This correlates well with the proposed time when it became generally available to the European population as the 1800’s from Lauder.
-I believe that the overwhelming preponderance of evidence points to the desert regions of Western China for the place where nitrate curing developed.
-The exact place, I believe, is the Turpan depression.
+(Frey, J. W.; 2009) This correlates well with the proposed time when it became generally available to the European population as the 1700’s from Lauder.
+I believe that a strong case is emerging that the link between Western Europe and the desert regions of Western China was the place where nitrate curing developed into an art.
+The exact place, I believe, in Western China is the Tarim depression.

 Dry curing of meat changed from salt only to a mixture of salt and saltpeter, liberally rubbed over the meat.
 As it migrates into the meat, water and blood are extracted and drained off.
 The meat is usually laid skin down and all exposed meat are plastered with a mixture of salt and saltpeter.
 Pork bellies would cure in approximately 14 days.
 (3) (Hui, Y. H., 2012: 540)